Jean-Christophe Lagarde: Career in national politics

-Lagarde has been the member of the National Assembly for Seine-Saint-Denis's 5th constituency since the 2002 legislative election.
+Lagarde was the member of the National Assembly for Seine-Saint-Denis's 5th constituency from the 2002 legislative election until the 2022 election, when he was defeated by Raquel Garrido.

 In the National Assembly, Lagarde was a member of the Committee on Legal Affairs from 2002 until 2012.
 He also served as one of the Assembly's vice-presidents, from 2006 until 2007 and again from 2010 until 2012.

 In the 2012 presidential election, Lagarde publicly endorsed incumbent Nicolas Sarkozy.
 Following the legislative elections later that year, he joined the newly established UDI led by Jean-Louis Borloo and became the spokesperson of its parliamentary group.
 In 2013, Borloo included Lagarde in his shadow cabinet; in this capacity, Lagarde served as opposition counterpart to Minister of the Interior Manuel Valls.

 In the Republicans’ 2016 presidential primaries, Lagarde and his UDI endorsed Alain Juppé as candidate for the office of President of France.
 When the party's majority chose François Fillon to run in the 2017 presidential election instead, Lagarde joined Fillon's campaign team.
 Amid the Fillon affair, he first called on the candidate to quit the election race in favour of Juppé but eventually suspended the UDI's support for the campaign altogether.
 Ahead of the Republicans' 2017 leadership election, he announced that the alliance between UDI and LR would end indefinitely in the event of Laurent Wauquiez becoming the party's chairman.

 Since the 2017 elections, Lagarde has been serving on the Defence Committee.
 In addition to his committee assignments, he is a member of the French-Algerian Parliamentary Friendship Group, the French-Tunisian Parliamentary Friendship Group and the French delegation to the NATO Parliamentary Assembly.